Breaking the Curse of Dimensionality in Multiagent State Space: A Unified Agent Permutation Framework: Methodology

-\textbf{Agent Permutation Invariant Input Layer}.
-Hypernetworks \cite{ha2016hypernetworks,sarafian2021recomposing} are a family of neural architectures which use one network, known as hypernetwork, to generate the weights for another network.
-In our setting, the hypernetwork is utilized to generate a different $W_i$ for each $x_i$ of the input set $X_j$.
-As shown in Figure \ref{Figure:api-hyper} (b), $X_j$ (which can be viewed as a batch of $m$ $x_i$s each of which is of dimension $k$, represented by different shades of blue) is firstly fed into a shared hypernetwork (marked in yellow), whose input size is $k$ and output size is $k*h$.
-Then, the corresponding outputs are reshaped to $[k, h]$ and serve as the submodule weights $W_i$s of the normal FC layer (see Figure \ref{Figure:api-hyper} (a)).
-Note that different $x_i$s will generate different $W_i$s and the same $x_i$ will always correspond to the same $W_i$, thus the limitation of API-DPN is eliminated.
-Then, each $x_i$ is multiplied by $W_i$ and all multiplication results and the bias $b$ are summed together to get the output.
-Since each element $x_i$ is processed separately by its corresponding $W_i$ and then merged by a permutation invariant `sum' function, the permutation invariance is reserved.
+As shown in Fig.\ref{Figure:api-hyper}, we first feed all $o_i[j]$s (colored by different blues), into $\text{hp}_\text{in}\left({o_i}[j]\right)$ (colored in yellow), whose input size is $d_o$ and output size is $d_od_h$\footnote{$d_o$ is the dimension of $o_i[j]$ and $d_h$ is the dimension of $h_i$.}.
+Then, we reshape the output for each $o_i[j]$ to $d_o \times d_h$ and regard it as the weight matrix $\mathcal{W}_\text{in}[j]$.
+Different $o_i[j]$s will generate different weight matrices and the same $o_i[j]$ will always correspond to the same one no matter where it is arranged.
+The output of layer $A$ is computed according to equation \ref{Equation:hpn-module-A-perm}.
+Since each $o_i[j]$ is embedded separately by its corresponding $\mathcal{W}_\text{in}[j]$ and then merged by a PI `sum' function, the PI property is ensured.